 Vaccines are a safe and important part of medical care for everyone.
-Regular immunizations prevent common bugs like the flu and limit the spread of disease through schools, workplaces and communities.
+Regular immunizations prevent common bugs like the flu and limit the spread of disease through our communities.
 For people living with lung disease, a flu shot is especially important.
 Someone with asthma or COPD:

 - Has a greater risk of catching common infections like the flu